How To Stop A Business Partner From Committing Fraud

 Injunctive relief is the remedy that affords a party protection from these bad acts.

-If you are a business owner currently ensconced in a partnership dispute, or have concerns that a dispute is forthcoming, one of our attorneys can speak with you about your unique matter.
+If you are a business owner currently ensconced in a partnership dispute, or has concerns that a dispute is forthcoming, one of our attorneys can speak with you about your unique matter.